tcalmant/ipopo/docs/refcards/http.rst

   this is always False, as it only supports synchronous servlets.

-A servlet can, on the other hand, configure the way the HTTP service handles the requests it will be given, with the following entry:
+A servlet can, on the other hand, configure the way the HTTP service handles the requests it will be given, with the following entries:

 * ``pelix.http.max_body_size``: the maximum size, in bytes, of the body of a request handled by this servlet.
 It overrides the property of the same name of the HTTP service, in both directions: a servlet can accept bodies bigger than the other ones, which is useful to carry RPC payloads, or restrict itself to smaller ones.
 A value lesser than or equal to 0 removes the limit.
+* ``pelix.http.cors.origins`` and the other ``pelix.http.cors.*`` entries: the
+  CORS policy of the servlet, which replaces the one of the CORS handler service (see :ref:`http_cors`).

-It can be given either as a property of the servlet service, next to ``pelix.http.path``, or in the ``parameters`` argument of :meth:`~HTTPService.register_servlet`.
+They can be given either as properties of the servlet service, next to ``pelix.http.path``, or in the ``parameters`` argument of :meth:`~HTTPService.register_servlet`.

 .. versionadded:: 3.2.2
    The ``pelix.http.max_body_size`` entry.

+.. versionadded:: 3.2.3
+   The ``pelix.http.cors.*`` entries.

 A servlet for the Pelix HTTP service has the following methods: